Trusted by NASA, NIH, DHCS, Fiserv, Uber. US-based UX research agency built for healthcare, government, and regulated-industry products.

 Delivering findings too late to change direction

-Research delivered as a PDF report three weeks after testing ends is research the product team will not use.
-Findings lose value every day they sit unread.
-Fuselab shares session recordings and preliminary patterns within 48 hours of each testing round so the design team can adjust direction while the research is still running.
+A PDF report delivered three weeks after testing ends is research the product team will not use.
+Fuselab shares session recordings and preliminary patterns within 48 hours of each testing round so the design team can adjust direction while research is still running.

 UX research methods we deploy